mycok/posteD/.github/pull_request_template.md

 `Development Environment setup`

-- clone the repository and run `cd e-ducate-api` to change to the project directory
+- clone the repository and run `cd posteD` to change to the project directory
-- run `yarn` command to install all the necessary dependencies and build the application
+- run `npm install` command to install all the necessary dependencies and build the application
-- run `yarn start` or `yarn run dev` command to run the application
+- run `npm run start` or `npm run dev` command to run the application

 `Test Environment setup`

-- run `yarn test` command to run all tests
+- run `npm test` command to run all tests

-#### Add background context if any

-#### Tickets/Stories related to this PR